Yihan2407/Data-Analytics-Portfolio/README.md

 ## About

 Hey there, I'm Yi Han!
 I'm currently an undergraduate at the National University of Singapore pursuing a degree in Economics with a Second Major in Business Analytics.
 My passion for utilizing big data and analytics to drive informed decision-making and shape consumer behavior has been a driving force in my academic pursuits.
-I am intrigued by the application of data-driven insights across a range of industries, including e-commerce, music streaming, and media.
 My goal is to continue growing my knowledge and skills to leverage the abundance of online data to drive positive outcomes for businesses and society as a whole.

 ## Projects